Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Results

-Figure \ref{fig:1x2Angle_Err_Example} shows an example of the angular discrepancies, as defined in section \ref{subsec:angular_discrepancies}, of the \acrshort{qraft} feature tracing method on an example slice of the \acrlong{ne central} and \acrlong{cor-1 pB} compared to the orientation of the central \acrshort{pos} magnetic field from the \acrshort{mas} model solution.
-In this figure the discrepancies are mapped to their associated pixel in each feature and their magnitudes are shown using a color bar.
-Areas of high discrepancy are highlighted in red and blue, depending on the sign of the error.

-These angular discrepancies are aggregated together across all observations and combined to produce statistics for each data population.
-Figure \ref{fig:combined_performance} shows histograms of this aggregated data divided into each respective data population defined in section \ref{subsec:choosing_data_populations}.
-Also present in this figure are probability densities corresponding to each histogram generated using a Gaussian kernel density estimation\footnote{This process is described in appendix \ref{subsec:gaussian_kde}}.
+Figure \ref{fig:1x2Angle_Err_Example} shows the \acrshort{angular difference} for the \acrshort{qraft} feature tracing method applied on an image of the \acrshort{ne central} and \acrshort{cor-1 pB} compared to the orientation of the \acrshort{mas} \acrshort{pos B}.
+The color scale indicates the magnitude of \acrshort{angular difference} for each of each feature.
+The distribution of the \acrshort{angular difference} values for each data population are shown in Figure \ref{fig:combined_performance}.
+The solid lines are probability densities corresponding to each histogram generated using a Gaussian kernel density estimation.
+This process is described in appendix \ref{subsec:gaussian_kde}.
 The left plot show these histograms in a linear scale and the right plot show them in a log scale.
 The behavior of the tails of each of these histograms can be easily examined in the log scale, illuminating which data populations' tails drop off and flatten out relative to each other.
-It is noticeable in the left plot of figure \ref{fig:combined_performance} that the \acrshort{cor-1} histogram has a much lower amplitude than the other three histograms, which are all based on data generated from the model.
-We believe this to be due to \acrshort{qraft} detecting more features, and these features having more pixels, in the model datasets than in the \acrshort{cor-1} observations.
+Note also that the peak in the \acrshort{cor-1 pB} histogram has a much lower amplitude than the other three histograms, which are all based on data generated from the model.
+We believe this to be due to \acrshort{qraft} detecting more features, and these features having more pixels, in the model datasets than in the \acrshort{cor-1 pB} observations.

-Table \ref{tab:results_by_date_cor1} shows the average and median values of these angle discrepancies for each data population, as well as the standard deviation, total number of pixels, and $95\%$ confidence interval range, organized by date of observation and corresponding model datasets.
-In this table we also calculate the kurtosis and skewness\footnote{These statistics are defined in appendix \ref{subsec:kurtosis_skewness}}, of the resulting Gaussian kernel density estimate for each resulting histogram.
-Table \ref{tab:combined_results_cor1} shows these same statistic for the combined datasets aggregated across all dates.
+Table \ref{tab:results_by_date_cor1} shows the average and median values of the \acrfull{absolute angular difference} for each data population, as well as the standard deviation, total number of pixels, and $95\%$ confidence interval range, organized by date of observation and corresponding model datasets.
+In this table we also calculate the kurtosis and skewness, defined in appendix \ref{subsec:kurtosis_skewness}, of the resulting Gaussian kernel density estimate.
+Table \ref{tab:combined_results_cor1} shows these same statistics combining all dates for each data population.